Signatures of hierarchical temporal processing in the mouse visual system: Introduction

 Here, we investigate mouse cortex, because it was found to differ from primate cortical organization: First, there seems to be no clear \emph{global} processing hierarchy from sensory to transmodal areas~\cite{huntenburg2021gradients}, as more of mouse cortex is used for sensory processing of specific modalities, instead of integrating information across modalities, or across longer timescales for cognitive processing.
 Second, although there exists evidence for gradients in interneuron numbers and intra-cortical connectivity from sensory to transmodal areas~\cite{fulcher2019multimodal}, the degree of interareal variation of microstructural properties in mice~\cite{ballesteros2006density, benavides2006dendritic} is far less pronounced than in the highly differentiated primate cortex~\cite{elston2014pyramidal, gilman2017area, hsu2017comparative, luebke2017pyramidal}.

 Yet, within \emph{specific} sensory pathways (e.g., visual), mice exhibit hierarchical feedforward–feedback projection-patterns~\cite{harris2019hierarchical}, which are paralleled by differences in the recruitment of inhibitory and excitatory neurons~\cite{d2016recruitment}, and a functional hierarchy that follows the anatomical hierarchy~\cite{siegle_2021}.
-Moreover, population codes vary between association and sensory cortices~\cite{runyan2017distinct}, and impairments to cortical frontal (transmodal) areas have a greater impact on evidence accumulation over long timescales than posterior (sensory) areas, which also exhibit shorter activity timescales during evidence accumulation~\cite{pinto2022multiple}.
+In addition, the rat analog of the ventral stream shows a hierarchy of temporal scales, with higher areas encoding visual information more persistently~\cite{piasini2021temporal}.
+Finally, population codes vary between association and sensory cortices~\cite{runyan2017distinct}, and impairments to cortical frontal (transmodal) areas have a greater impact on evidence accumulation over long timescales than posterior (sensory) areas, which also exhibit shorter activity timescales during evidence accumulation~\cite{pinto2022multiple}.
 This raises the question whether a temporal hierarchy shaped by recurrence also characterizes mice, or whether the strong focus on sensory processing requires a different, coding-optimized organization altogether.